 There is minimal downtime post-injection, and if side effects are experienced, they are generally minimal and short-lasting.
 There is a slight chance that you may temporarily develop small, invisible bumps.
 However, these bumps are very rare, they typically resolve on their own, and can be easily remedied with a small injection of anti-inflammatory medication.

-If you are dealing with pain in the ball of your foot it may be due to fat pad atrophy.
-The board-certified doctors at Gotham Footcare can help you find the right treatment option for pain in the ball of the foot, so contact us today to learn more.
+If you are dealing with pain in the ball of your foot, schedule a consultation with Gotham Footcare.
+If the cause of your pain is fat pad atrophy New York City patients will be in good hands with the board-certified doctors at Gotham Footcare.
+We can help you find the right treatment option for pain in the ball of the foot, so contact us today to learn more.

 At Gotham Footcare in NYC, we strive at recognizing your individual needs and desired outcomes while formulating an effective and personalized treatment plan with the highest quality care available.